WRMC-FM: History

 WRMC debuted as a carrier current station on May 1, 1949 at 1:00 pm with the call sign "WMCRS" (Middlebury College Radio Services).
 This original station was founded by John Bowker, an undergraduate member of the College's class of 1952.
 Originally broadcasting at 3 watts from a chicken coop at 129 Adirondack View, the station played six hours daily of music and interviews on 750 AM.
 In 1950, WMCRS added the capability to broadcast play-by-play commentary of College hockey and basketball games.
 For a time, the station broadcast over the College's bell system into dorm rooms and fraternity houses.
 In 1967, WMCRS expanded to 10 watts and began broadcasting at 91.7 FM.
 The following year the station first began 24-hour broadcasting, a first for any station in the Champlain Valley.
 In 1980, with the new call sign of "WRMC-FM" and broadcasting at 91.1 MHz, the station increased its power to 100 watts.

 Sepomana Music Festival was first held in 1998 thanks to a loophole in the Student Government Association's financing rules.
 The name was invented and has no additional significance.
-The first festival was MC'd by an Elvis impersonator and featured a live pig as a mascot.
-For several years, Sepomana was held in Coltrane Lounge in the Adirondack House, but was relocated to larger spaces in future years due to overwhelming demand.
+The first festival was emceed by an Elvis impersonator and featured a live pig as a mascot.
+For several years, Sepomana was held in Coltrane Lounge in the Adirondack House.
+However, the event was relocated to larger spaces in future years due to overwhelming demand.